Home > Blog Posts > Paying Off Debt and Kicking Money Stress to The Curb

 4. Paying off debt by cutting costs

-Now that you have your budget in place and you’ve established the expenses that are completely necessary and the ones that aren’t, it’s time to start making cuts.
-If you’re serious about paying off debt then you’ll need to be as brutal as possible.
+Now that you have your budget in place and you’ve established the essential expenses and the ones that aren’t, it’s time to start making cuts.
+If you’re serious about paying off debt, then you’ll need to be as brutal as possible.
 Yep, this might mean you have to sacrifice your $5 barista coffee every morning or the $7 block of cheese you buy every week.

-You would have already prioritised your expenses when mapping out your budget so cutting down on those costs should be easy.
-Easy in the sense that you’ll know what to cut out, not easy when it comes to actually making the cut – that part will be really hard, but worth in the end.
+You would have already prioritised your expenses when mapping out your budget, so cutting down on those costs should be easy.
+Easy in the sense that you’ll know what to cut out, not easy when it comes to actually cut – that part will be tough, but worth in the end.

 It might also be a good idea to take a look at some of your fixed costs.
 If you’re a homeowner, you might want to look at cheaper rates on your home loan.
 If you’re renting then perhaps you could explore your options for getting cheaper rent.
 This might include relocating to a less expensive place to live, negotiating with your landlord or finding an extra housemate to help with the rent.